-Pinacoteca Tosio Martinengo closed in 2009 for undercoming a big refurbishment project with a whole renovated lighting project.
-The gallery is located in a historical building in the heart of Brescia since 1908 and owes its name to its grand donors Paolo Tosio and Leopardo Martinengo da Barco.
+In the heart of Brescia and in a historical building is where the gallery lies since 1908 and owes its name to its grand donors Paolo Tosio and Leopardo Martinengo da Barco.

-The refurbishment included also changing its whole curating narrative, through an extensive research program, resulting in a new method and order for exhibiting the artefacts, along with the new refurbished exhibition halls.
+The refurbishment included also changing its whole curating narrative, through an extensive research program, that led to a new method and order for exhibiting the artefacts, along the new exhibition halls.

-In this context, lighting played an important role since the intervention wasn’t restrained only in offering light strictly dedicated on exhibits, but also adding value on the restyled building creating also lighting features.
+In this context, lighting played an important role since the intervention wasn’t restrained only in offering light strictly dedicated on exhibits, but also adding value on the restyled building creating also innovative features.

 Combining diffuse lighting together with direct light always ensuring as much as possible the comfortable viewing of all the artefacts, is the basis of the museum lighting intervention.

 However, the challenge was integrating the museum lighting components in this particular spaces, usually very much differing from one hall to the other.